Hello! I'm Norman. I'm a designer.

 Here are some of the things I've been doing.

 I've been working in video games.
-Currently, I'm a senior UX designer at Possibility Space working on an unannounced project.
-Before that, I worked at BioWare doing UX design for the next game in the Dragon Age franchise.
+I'm a senior UX designer at System Era Softworks, the developer of Astroneer.
+Prior to that, I worked at Possibility Space (now closed, unfortunately) working on an unreleased project and at BioWare doing UX design for the Dragon Age franchise.

 I've been collecting my thoughts on design, in short.
 Studying design is a passion of mine and I've been taking notes on my wide-ranging reading list.
 Go ahead and copy off my homework at designinshort.com.